tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-yaml-executor/steps.md

 4. Enter the details in the required fields to add GitHub integration.
 5. Click **Add** to save the details and enable the integration.

-   The The YAML configuration file from the GitHub repository is automatically synced to UrbanCode Velocity and displayed under Settings>External config pipeline.
+   The YAML configuration file from the GitHub repository is automatically synced to UrbanCode Velocity and displayed under Settings>External config pipeline.

 ### Method 2: Using user interface